scottmcallister/scottmcallister.github.io/_posts/2016-06-30-custom-authentication-in-meteor.md

 - Web Development
 ---

 There are plenty of tutorials around the web that show you how to set up user authentication in Meteor.
 Most of these tutorials are using [accounts-ui][accounts-ui] to quickly set up authentication in your views.
-While this can be very useful for including authentication in a prototype app, I would recommend building these views yourself before deploying a production app.
+While this can be very useful for including authentication in a prototype app, I would recommend building these views yourself before deploying an app to production.

-Also, the majority of Meteor tutorials I've seen are using Flow Router for handling routes between views.
+Also, the majority of Meteor tutorials out there are using Flow Router for handling routes between views.
 Support for Flow Router in React is fantastic, but learning React Router will be much more useful when using React with something other than Meteor on the back end.